linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 19.03.2023 (announcement)
+- Time for a teamwork tech upgrade!
+- Our team is on the hunt for better solutions to streamline our collaboration process.
+- Any recommendations out there?" #teamwork #collaboration #techupgrade

+### 19.03.2023 (announcement)
 - Exciting news from our team at Linkspreed!
 - We're currently reworking some of our older projects to bring you even better results.
 Stay tuned for updates on our revamped services. #businessgrowth #innovation #Linkspreed